apify/apify-docs/content/docs/tutorials/scrape_websites_using_the_sitemap.md

 # Scrape websites using the sitemap

-Let's say we want to scrape a database of craft beers ([brewbound.com](https://www.brewbound.com)) before the summer season starts.
+Let's say we want to scrape a database of craft beers ([brewbound.com](https://www.brewbound.com)) before summer starts.
 If we are lucky, the website will contain a sitemap at [https://www.brewbound.com/sitemap.xml](https://www.brewbound.com/sitemap.xml).

 > Check out [Sitemap Sniffer](https://apify.com/vaclavrut/sitemap-sniffer) tool, which can discover sitemaps in hidden locations.